epfl-dlab/youtube_embeddings/README.md

 # Characterizing the User Interests on YouTube

 Social media has become a part to our daily routine, through multiple social platforms.
-Thiswork focuses on the YouTube data by creating an embedding space at the video level.
-We usethe Latent Dirichlet Allocation (LDA) algorithm to perform topic modelling, which resultedto  be  much  more  sensitive  to  the  input  data  than  to  the  model  parameters.
-Furthermore,we  implemented  different  methods  to  evaluate  and  interpret  the  results.
-Finally,  a  humanevaluation task is performed on our optimal models in order to verify the performance of ourevaluation metrics.
-We hope that our work can help future projects which focus on performingembeddings on very large dataset.
+This work focuses on the YouTube data by creating an embedding space at the video level.
+We use the Latent Dirichlet Allocation (LDA) algorithm to perform topic modelling, which resulted to  be  much  more  sensitive  to  the  input  data  than  to  the  model  parameters.
+Furthermore, we  implemented  different  methods  to  evaluate  and  interpret  the  results.
+Finally,  a  human evaluation task is performed on our optimal models in order to verify the performance of our evaluation metrics.
+We hope that our work can help future projects which focus on performing embeddings on very large dataset.

 Table of Contents
 =================